12th October, 2022

 Because these chats are unprepared, if you have not done any research, you might not have all the facts and figures fresh in your mind, which means questions can go unanswered.

-Due to their informal nature, it's hard to keep a record of what was covered in the chat, so knowing who has covered what becomes difficult.
+Due to their informal nature, it's hard to keep a record of what was covered in the chat (unless you record them), so knowing who has covered what becomes difficult.

 One step up from an informal chat, a safety briefing is a way of delivering your toolbox talk in a slightly more formal format.
-You might include this briefing when everyone signs in to the site, at morning break, at a weekly meeting, or another time when most of the team is together.
+You might include this briefing when people sign into the site, during morning break, at a weekly meeting, or at another time when most of the team is together.

 The benefits of using safety briefings to deliver toolbox talks are that they are: